Internet-Draft Mission Audit Transparency August 2026

 Mission-Bound Authorization for OAuth 2.0 [I-D.draft-mcguinness-oauth-mission] (the "issuance profile") and its companions record evidence at every governance and enforcement point.
 The evidence is signed, which makes a single record attributable and tamper-evident in isolation.
 It does not make the record set as a whole trustworthy: the party that holds the signing key can backdate a record, omit an inconvenient one, or present different histories to different auditors, and nothing a relying party holds detects it.
 A cross-domain auditor is worse off still, with only the issuer's assertion that its logs are complete.

 This document closes that gap by profiling the SCITT architecture [RFC9943] (the "transparency substrate").
-A Mission evidence record is registered with a Transparency Service as a Signed Statement; the service appends it to a verifiable, non-equivocating log and returns a Receipt proving inclusion.
-The Signed Statement plus its Receipt is a Transparent Statement that any party can verify offline: the record was registered, at a committed time, in a log that cannot later drop or reorder it.
-The Mission is the statement subject, so all of a Mission's evidence shares one subject and forms one feed an auditor can assemble and replay as a single narrative (Section 6.5).
+A Mission evidence record is registered with a Transparency Service as a Signed Statement; the service appends it to an append-only log and returns a Receipt proving inclusion.
+The Signed Statement plus its Receipt is a Transparent Statement that any party can verify offline: the record was registered, at a committed time, and is included in a signed log tree head.
+Detecting whether the service later drops or reorders a record, or shows different auditors different heads, rests on trusting that single service or on registering with more than one (Section 11, Section 13).
+The Mission is the statement subject, so all of a Mission's evidence shares one subject and forms one feed an auditor can assemble and replay as a single narrative (Section 6.6).

 This adds transparency to evidence the suite already defines; it defines no new evidence object.
-It is OPTIONAL, and what it proves is bounded: transparency makes misbehavior detectable and attributable, it does not make a dishonest issuer honest (Section 10).
+It is optional, and what it proves is bounded: transparency makes misbehavior detectable and attributable, it does not make a dishonest issuer honest (Section 11).

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.